deepmodeling/DMFF/docs/dev_guide/arch.md

 self._jaxPotential = potential_fn
 ```

 All parameters accepted by `potential_fn` should be differentiable.
-Non differentiable parameters are passed into it by closure (see code convention section).
-Meanwhile, if the generator need to initialize multiple calculators (e.g. `NonBondedJaxGenerator` will call `LJ` and `PME` two kinds of calculators), `potential_fn` will return the summation of two potential energy.
+Non-differentiable parameters are passed into it by closure (see code convention section).
+Meanwhile, if the generator needs to initialize multiple calculators (e.g., `NonBondedJaxGenerator` will call `LJ` and `PME` two kinds of calculators), `potential_fn` will return the summation of two potential energy.

 Here is a pseudo-code of the frontend module, demonstrating basic API and method